d7networks/zabbix/README.md

 We used Python script for sending SMS notifications in zabbix platfrom using D7SMS gateway.

 ## Getting Started
-These instructions will get you a copy of the script and configuration guidelines for setting it up in zabbix
+These instructions will get you a copy of the script and configuration guidelines for setting it up in Zabbix

 ## Prerequisites

 #### D7SMS Subscription
 Signup at https://d7networks.com for subscription and FREE sms credits.

 Also you can contact zabbix@d7networks.com for support and help

 ### Zabbix Setup